d-carrigg/BinWips/ReadMe.md

         Don't embed any resource specifed by -Resources instead they are copied to out dir if they don't already exist

+    -Library [<SwitchParameter>]
+        Output to a .NET .dll instead of an .exe

+    -Platform <String>
+        The platform to target

+    -Architecture <String>
+        The architecture to target

+    -CscArgumentList <String[]>
+        Additional C# Compiler parameters you want to pass (e.g. references)

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
         OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

+    -------------------------- EXAMPLE 1 --------------------------

+    PS > New-BinWips -ScriptBlock {Get-Process}

+    Creates a file in the current directory named PSBinary.exe which runs get-process

+    -------------------------- EXAMPLE 2 --------------------------

+    PS > New-BinWips MyScript.ps1

+    Creates an exe in the current directory named MyScript.exe
 ```

 ## Embedding Resources